Dear readers of ADxS.org, please forgive the disruption.

 1.3.
 HF

-In one study, the normalized high frequency band of heart rate variability was labeled HF and described as representative of the parasympathetic nervous system.
-This study found a 20% reduction in HF in boys with ADHD compared to unaffected boys.16
+In one study, the normalized high-frequency band of heart rate variability was referred to as HF and described as representing the parasympathetic nervous system.
+This study found a 20% reduction in HF in boys with ADHD compared to those not affected.18

 1.4.
 LFA